Court Jurisdiction and History

 Terence Connolly (Master of the Supreme Court) was appointed a Judge of the Court on 31 January 2003.
 Justice Connolly died in office on 25 September 2007.

-There have been four appointments as acting Judge of the Court.
 Kenneth John Carruthers QC was appointed the first acting Judge of the Supreme Court for the period 1 May 1995 to 22 December 1995.
 In 1999 his appointment was the subject of legal challenge in the High Court in the case Re Governor, Goulburn Correctional Centre; Ex Parte Eastman (1999) 200 CLR 322.
 The appointment was held to be validly made.
 Alan Eugene Hogan, previously Master of the Court, was appointed acting Judge for the period 8 July 1996 to 13 December 1996.
 Dr Kenneth John Crispin was appointed acting Judge in July 1997 and was subsequently appointed a resident Judge of the Court in September 1997.
-Jeffrey Allan Miles, formerly the Chief Justice, was appointed Acting Judge from 1 October 2002.
+Jeffrey Allan Miles, formerly the Chief Justice, was appointed Acting Judge from 1 October 2002 till 31 December 2005.
+There have been a further 11 appointments as acting Judge of the Court, which currently has four acting Judges.

 Masters of the Supreme Court

 The Master exercised a broad civil jurisdiction delegated to that position by the Judges.
-From 1989, when the Supreme Court Act was amended to create the office, the jurisdiction has increased to the stage where a wide range of civil cases can be heard by the Master.
+From 1989, when the Supreme Court Act was amended to create the office, the jurisdiction increased to the stage where a wide range of civil cases was heard by the Master, now Associate Judge.

 The Courts Legislation Amendment Act 2015 (ACT) was notified on 7 April.
 Amongst other things, that Act has the effect of changing the title of the office of the “Master” of the ACT Supreme Court to “Associate Judge” of the ACT Supreme Court effective 21 April 2015.